BoomPowbep/webpack-multitheme-starter/README.md

 # webpack-multitheme-starter

 Webpack starter that features support of dark and light mode for your theme.
+If you don't need the dark & light modes, you might be interested by the following project: [webpack-starter](https://github.com/BoomPowbep/webpack-starter).

 ## Setting up
 First, install dependencies.